BeSpunky/angular-zen/projects/bespunky/angular-zen/README.md

 > [See wiki](https://dev.azure.com/BeSpunky/BeSpunky%20Libraries/_wiki/wikis/angular-zen?wikiVersion=GBmaster&pagePath=%2Fhome) for more detailed documentation and feature-specific usage.

 > You may import all tools simply by importing `ZenModule` by itself, as it exports the rest of the modules.
-> However, if you only require a few specific tools, it is recommended that you import only the modules (e.g. `LoaderModule`) you need in order to optimize your code.
+> However, if you only require a few specific tools, it is recommended that you import only the modules (e.g. `AsyncModule`) you need in order to optimize your code.

 # Angular CLI